Skip to main content

 The file is parsed and virtualised so tens of thousands of rows scroll smoothly, with column sort and search to find records fast.
 Because it stays client-side, a customer export with personal data is never uploaded anywhere.

-What is CSV Viewer & Editor?
+About the CSV Viewer & Editor

 CSV is a deceptively simple format.
 The spec (RFC 4180) fits on two pages: records separated by newlines, fields separated by commas, and fields containing commas, quotes, or newlines wrapped in double quotes with internal double quotes escaped as pairs.
 In practice, real-world CSVs violate every rule.
-Semicolon-separated files from European Excel exports, tab-separated files that still carry a .csv extension, mixed quoting conventions in the same file, BOM-prefixed UTF-8 that breaks non-UTF-8 parsers, ragged row lengths, commas embedded in unquoted fields, the parser has to be permissive because the producing tools were.
-This viewer uses a tolerant parser that handles all common real-world deviations and shows you the result in a sortable, searchable table.
-A typical mid-sized CSV (say, a 50,000-row export from a CRM) is 5-20 MB of text.
-Browser-based parsing of that size loads in 1-3 seconds on a reasonable laptop and renders the first screen of rows almost immediately; scrolling uses row virtualization so only visible rows are in the DOM.
-For larger files, the CSV equivalent of "small big data," a few million rows, the viewer handles them but loads progressively and shows row counts as parsing completes.
-Files over 500 MB are better handled by dedicated tools like DuckDB or pandas rather than any browser viewer, because browser memory limits start biting regardless of how efficient the parser is.
+Semicolon-separated files from European Excel exports, tab-separated files that still carry a .csv extension, mixed quoting conventions in the same file, ragged row lengths, commas embedded in unquoted fields.
+The producing tools were permissive, so the parser has to be too.
+This viewer parses with PapaParse, which tolerates the common real-world deviations and auto-detects the delimiter, then shows the result in a spreadsheet-style grid you can read and edit.
+The grid is paginated at 100 rows per page rather than rendering the whole file at once, so even large files stay responsive while you page through them.
+Everything runs in the browser, so practical limits come down to your available memory; very large multi-gigabyte files are better handled by dedicated tools like DuckDB or pandas.

 How to use